Makeey1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Adds execution permission to the owner
+Add execution permission to the owner